andgordio/mockupless/docs/Courses/LayoutBasics/Frameworks/ionicons.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-Notice that the icon is imported with a class name name only, and the container doesn’t have any content.
+Notice that the icon is imported with just a class name name, and the container doesn’t have any content.

 ## Practice